 Skill Variety essentially refers to the degree to which a particular job requires a variety of different activities so the employee can use various skills and talent.

 An illustration of a job with high skill variety would be of an owner-operator of a garage who interacts with customers, performs electrical repairs, does body work and rebuilds engines.

 An example of a job with low skill variety would be that of a painter employed in a construction activity to paint walls.

 Search & Explore : Management Dictionary

-Browse definitions and meaning of more concepts and terms similar to Skill Variety.
-The Management Dictionary covers definitions and overview of over 7000 business concepts from 6 categories.
+Browse the definition and meaning of more terms similar to Skill Variety.
+The Management Dictionary covers over 7000 business concepts from 6 categories.

 Related Business Content